HubertFijolek1/social-media-platform/README.md

 # Twitter-Like Social Media Platform

 This project is a scalable, real-time social media platform built using microservices architecture.
-It supports core features such as posting tweets, following users, real-time notifications, and dynamically updating timelines.

 ## Features